Dynamics of the Tyson-Hong-Thron-Novak circadian oscillator model: Geometric singular perturbation theory

 The preceding results show the dynamics near the normally hyperbolic invariant manifolds.
 However, non-hyperbolic points at which $\partial f/ \partial x=0$ widely appear in applications, such as the well-known van der Pol equation.
-A fold point arising in a critical manifold is one of the most common forms for the breakdown of normal hyperbolicity.
-We analyze two different fold points in planar slow-fast systems, that is the so-called jump point and canard point \cite{Benoitetal-81,Dumortieretal-Roussarie-96,Krupa-Szmolyan-01SIMA}, which can induce relaxation oscillation and canard cycle, respectively.
+A contact point arising in a critical manifold is one of the most common forms for the breakdown of normal hyperbolicity.
+We analyze two different contact points in planar slow-fast systems, that is the so-called jump point and canard point \cite{Benoitetal-81,Dumortieretal-Roussarie-96,Krupa-Szmolyan-01SIMA}, which can induce relaxation oscillation and canard cycle, respectively.
 Roughly speaking, the reduced flow (\ref{reduce-1}) directs towards a jump point and passes through a canard point.
 Relaxation oscillations and canard cycles can be seen as the perturbations of slow-fast cycles formed by gluing the orbits of the reduced system and the layer equations.
 Four classical slow-fast cycles shown in Figure \ref{F-singular-cycle}.

-Relaxation oscillation can bifurcate from a common cycle, it is a periodic solution which spends a long time along the slow manifold towards a jump point, jumps from this fold point, spends a short time parallel to the unstable fibers towards another stable branch of the critical manifold, follows the slow motion again until another jump point is reached, and finally forms a closed loop via several similarly successive motions \cite{Grasman,Krupa-Szmolyan-01JDE}.
+Relaxation oscillations, which perturb from their singular counterparts (see Fig. \ref{fig-relaxation-01}), are periodic solutions which spend a long time along the slow manifold towards a jump point, jumps from this contact point, spends a short time parallel to the unstable fibers towards another stable branch of the critical manifold, follows the slow motion again until another jump point is reached, and finally forms a closed loop via several similarly successive motions \cite{Grasman,Krupa-Szmolyan-01JDE}.
 Canard cycle appearing near a canard point is a periodic solution which is contained in the intersection of an attracting slow manifold and a repelling slow manifold \cite{Benoitetal-81,Dumortieretal-Roussarie-96,Krupa-Szmolyan-01JDE}.
-This oscillating phenomenon is closely related to canard explosion \cite{Benoitetal-81,Krupa-Szmolyan-01JDE}, which is a transition from a small limit cycle of Hopf type via a family of canard cycles to a relaxation oscillation.
+This phenomenon is closely related to canard explosion \cite{Benoitetal-81,Krupa-Szmolyan-01JDE}, which is a transition from a small limit cycle of Hopf type via a family of canard cycles to a relaxation oscillation.